 Unbroken pays a touching tribute to Louis Zamperini’s remarkable years, though the dramatisation is less inspiring than history itself.

 Truth is stranger than fiction.
-Bombardier Louis Zamperini epitomises the cliché with his real-life heroics in the gripping chapters of Unbroken.
-Laura Hillenbrand’s well-researched novel is unforgettable in her telling of Zamperini’s endurance in times of war.
+Bombardier Louis Zamperini epitomises the cliché with his incredible real-life heroics, as narrated in the gripping chapters of Laura Hillenbrand’s Unbroken.
+Heavy with research, the novel is unforgettable in its rich telling of Zamperini’s endurance in difficult times of war.

 A two-hour film was never going to do those eventful years justice.
 Making good use of every second, director Angelina Jolie delivers a satisfactory directorial debut with Unbroken.
-Though not always effective, her efforts in remaining faithful to history are visible for the most part.
+Though not perfect, her efforts in remaining faithful to history are visible for the most part.

 The adaptation begins on a tense note.
 An air crash leaves its crewmen stranded in the vast ocean for 47 days.
 Hope begins to dwindle along with their supplies.
-From fending off sharks to avoiding near-fatal strafing, Louis (Jack O’Connell) and Phil (Domhnall Gleeson) are portrayed with credibility that far exceeds their emaciated frames.
+From fending off sharks to avoiding near-fatal strafing, Louis (Skins alumnus Jack O’Connell) and Phil (Domhnall Gleeson) are portrayed with credibility that far exceeds their emaciated frames.
 Each day adrift is a harrowing watch.

-Interspersing flashbacks to his time as an aspiring Olympian are sadly the closest we ever get to knowing Louis Zamperini.
-Nor do we ever get to learn more about his crew or the other prisoners-of-war.
+Interspersing flashbacks to his time as an aspiring Olympian are sadly the closest we ever get to knowing the real Louis Zamperini.
+Nor do we ever get to learn more about his accompanying crew or the other prisoners-of-war.

 Despite a strong cast, the script’s inadequate intimacy makes the events difficult to relate to.
 Most of the soldiers fade into the background and never receive much more than a name.
 With few men who last to matter, Unbroken falters in its emotional potential.